aravwatwani/static-site-generator/README.md

 ## To-Do

 Figure out hosting, implement nicer CSS.
+Probably won't use this because of my new portfolio/blog, but still a cool and fun project.